PAIDiPaidThis.com

 Why the price varies so much

 The size and shape of the dormer drives most of the difference.
-A small box dormer for a single window is far cheaper than a full-width rear dormer that runs the length of the roof.
-The cladding you choose, tiles, render or zinc, moves the figure again, and so does the amount of steel needed to hold everything up.
-Homes with awkward access or a bathroom planned into the loft see higher quotes.
-Because the roof is opened right up, weatherproofing and scaffolding time also feed into the final number.
+A small box dormer for a single window is far cheaper than a full-width rear dormer that runs the length of the roof, because you are simply building more of everything, more timber, more steel, more roof to cover.
+The cladding you choose, tiles, render or zinc, moves the figure again, and so does the amount of steel needed to hold everything up once the roof structure is cut into.
+Homes with awkward access, a terrace with no side passage or a tight urban plot, often see higher quotes because scaffolding and material handling take longer.
+A bathroom planned into the loft adds plumbing and drainage work on top of the build itself.
+Because the roof is opened right up during the work, weatherproofing and the time scaffolding stays up also feed into the final number, and a wet spell partway through a job can add days that a builder has to price in somewhere.

 How to pay less